 You can enhance your searches in library catalogs or databases by using subject terms that describe materials by format.
 For example, if you enter your topic as a keyword (i.e., in the “all fields” field) in the advanced search, you can also add subject terms that will specify a type of material related to that topic.

 Be sure to capitalize the word AND in order to search for both word or phrase choices.
 You can also add date ranges (e.g., 19th century) and geographic regions (Africa) as subject terms to focus in on the time period or area you are researching.

 Additional subject terms that specify potential primary source formats include:

-You can also refine your search results to relevant time periods by using Mirlyn's Advanced Search.
+You can also refine your search results to relevant time periods by using the advanced search.
 Enter numbers into the "Year of Publication" fields to refine your search results.
 For example, if you need primary sources from 1863, limit the date of your sources to that year or a range of years close to it to get a better set of search results.

 The University of Michigan holds both extensive and specialized collections which support research with primary sources.
 These include:

 University Library Special Collections Research Center

 The Special Collections Research Center in the Hatcher Library building holds internationally renowned collections of books, serials, manuscripts, posters, playbills, photographs, and original artwork.

 Bentley Historical Library